westpoint-robotics/os-setup/turtlebot_dell.md

 # ----- Under Construction -----
-### These instructions are for the turtlebot's Dell Latitude E7270 laptop and assumes you have a installed Ubuntu 16.04 LTS
+### These instructions are for the turtlebot's Dell Latitude E7270 laptop and assumes you have installed Ubuntu 16.04 LTS

 #### 1. Instal helper applications and software
 - `sudo apt-get install meld minicom ant git gitk gksu openssh-server terminator gparted`